PhilMele/M4Project/README.md

 create a button to tell the parking managert o activate parking parking can only be activiated with rates have been populated and cannot be 0.

-fix check-out siccess message at Noneafter selecting manually what parking userchecks in fix logout problem when scanning qr code.
+fix logout problem when scanning qr code.
 Might be SSL certificate realted problem.

-Check validators for sign up
-check validators for login when email or password is wrong check all code meets indentions standard and spaces add validator to make sure parking is null 0 or negative change navbar for manager to remove uneeded elements
+check all code meets indentions standard and spaces add validator to make sure parking is null 0 or negative change navbar for manager to remove uneeded elements
-imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR add labels to form fields add check to prevent activating parking if no rate is available add autamtaed email when order is paid add placeholders on user dashboard if no parking is available
+imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR add check to prevent activating parking if no rate is available add autamtaed email when order is paid add placeholders on user dashboard if no parking is available